Why is there a three-story Coca-Cola cup in Sacramento?

-SACRAMENTO, Calif.
-(KTXL) — Sacramento has multiple landmarks that are considered iconic structures in the city, including the Tower Bridge, Ziggurat building, State Capitol, and Old Sacramento.
+Sacramento has multiple landmarks that are considered iconic structures in the city, including the Tower Bridge, Ziggurat building, State Capitol and Old Sacramento.

 But a very distinct and instantly recognizable structure in the city is hidden in a neighborhood of warehouses in the Natomas area.